 Are you keen to specialise in human geography and explore the cultures, economies and societies that make up our world past and present?
-BA Human Geography gives you the chance to explore a breadth of topics including: globalisation, international development, social justice, cities past, present and future, economy and society; cultures, identities, gender and power, global historical geographies, and Victorian London.
-Plus, geographies of biomedicine and global health is unique to this programme.
+Our Human Geography BA gives you the chance to explore a breadth of topics including: globalisation and international development; geopolitics; social justice; cities past, present and future; economy and society; culture and identity; gender and power; global historical geographies and Victorian London.
+Geographies of biomedicine and global health are also unique topics to this programme.
 We will train you in innovative research methods from visual analysis to interviewing and GIS.
-Exciting fieldtrips allow you to experience research for yourself and include destinations in the UK as well as India, Ireland and the USA*.
+Exciting fieldtrips allow you to experience research for yourself and include destinations in the UK as well as India, Ireland and the USA.*

-Colombian student Vivian Hughes captured this image in Honduras while working on her dissertationx
+Colombian student Vivian Hughes captured this image in Honduras while working on her dissertation

 Why study human geography at Queen Mary?

 - Join one of the UK’s leading research universities (member of the Russell Group) and receive a globally-recognised degree

 - Explore the world with us on fieldwork in places such as Boston and Los Angeles (USA), Belfast and Dublin (UK and Ireland), Mumbai (India) as well as UK-based fieldwork in your first year including Durham (England) as well as right here in London*